-8 am Daily Breakfast through 3:30 pm-5 pm Fourth Period will follow the schedule above.
+8 am Daily Breakfast through 3:30 pm-5 pm Fourth Period will follow the schedule detailed on page 9.

 5 pm and on Evening Activities

 During the middle of the week, there are optional evening activities for those interested in taking advantage of them.
 The usual schedule of events (but by no means set in stone) follows.
 When you arrive, check your RBS Student's Vade Mecum for the current week's events.